cdk-entest/sagemaker-sdk-processing/readme.md

 ## Interative Plot

+> [!IMPORTANT]

-To enable interactive plot in sagemaker studio, we need to install [ipympl](https://github.com/matplotlib/ipympl).
+> To enable interactive plot in sagemaker studio, we need to install [ipympl](https://github.com/matplotlib/ipympl).
 First, go to the sagemaker studio consoler to install and activate sutdio env

 ```bash
 conda activate studio